PREPARING FOR A BAR/BAT MITZVAH

 While our Religious School program teaches the children the bulk of the skills they need to master for the Bar/Bat Mitzvah, each student has a unique Torah and Haftarah portion that requires individual preparation above and beyond the time that we have during Religious School hours.
 The amount of individual preparation will vary depending on the abilities, attitude, and parental support of each student.

 Individual private tutoring on a weekly basis is customary and generally begins approximately nine to twelve months before the Bar/Bat Mitzvah date.
 Each week, progress will be evaluated and a specific goal will be established for the forthcoming week.
 Additionally, a private meeting with Dr. Stinson to assess/check-in will be scheduled approximately every four weeks.

 We look forward to working with your entire family in the year to come.
 Please know that we will make ourselves completely available to you during this process.
 Feel free to contact us at any time.

 To begin, your family and the Hazzan will together select an individual tutor for your child.
 Our synagogue’s tutors are experienced and dedicated, and are an integral part of the Bar/Bat Mitzvah process.
 While the fee for a tutor is the responsibility of the family, we have tutors at all fee levels.

 PLEASE NOTE: In addition to the time spent with the tutor, you and your child should plan to set aside 15 minutes every day for practice.

-If you are interested in having tutoring begin prior to a year before the Bar/Bat Mitzvah date, please contact the Hazzan.
+If you are interested in having tutoring begin prior to a year before the Bar/Bat Mitzvah date, please contact clergy.